Shriya-Chauhan/Intern_task/README.md

 **Home Component**

-The Home component is responsible for rendering the `/` route.
+The 🏠Home component is responsible for rendering the `/` route.
 Create a new file `frontend/src/Home.jsx` and add the following code:

 ```jsx
 import { Link } from "react-router-dom";